soylent/offstream/CONTRIBUTING.md

    ```sh
    pytest
    ```
 1. Setup a local SQLite database.
+Add the credentials to your `~/.netrc` file.
    ```sh
    flask offstream setup
    ```